 Q: Does Clampco offer 316 stainless steel?

 A: Yes.
 Clampco stocks 316 SS material for marine and other highly corrosive applications.
 Our standard material thickness is 0.025 inches, and our standard material bandwidth is 0.75 inches.
 Other gauges and widths are available upon customer request.

 Q: What is a self-locking nut?
 How does it work?

-A: A self-locking nut is a nut that is purposely designed to interfere with the threads on a T-bolt.
-When a self-locking nut is torqued on a T-bolt, this designed interference causes the nut to stay in place and not vibrate loose.
+A: A self-locking nut is a nut that is purposely designed by its manufacturer to interfere with the threads on a T-bolt.
+When a self-locking nut is torqued on a T-bolt, this interference causes the nut to stay in place and not vibrate loose.

 Q: What is the minimum order requirement for stock parts?

 A: Clampco offers our customers (2) options when requesting stock parts.
 Option 1: Minimum order quantity for stock items is 25 pieces.
 Option 2: For quantities less than 25 pieces, Clampco suggests that the Customer go to www.trucknbusclamps.com, where they can order smaller quantities.

 Q: I want to find a local distributor.
 Why doesn't Clampco offer a list of its distributors?

 A: Clampco sells such a wide variety of parts, most of which are engineered to specific requirements, that a list of distributors would be of little value to our customers.
 Some of our distributors carry only T-bolt band clamps.
 Others offer only V-band couplings.
 Some carry a mixture of products but in limited styles and diameters.
 Some serve as stocking distributors for OEMS, others yet serve the MRO and aftermarket specialists.